-The commitments under the Revolving Credit Facility generally mature as follows: (i) approximately \$76.0 million in April 2022 (provided however that such amounts will generally mature in October 2021 if the 7.25% Senior Notes due 2022 and the 5.75% Senior Notes due 2022 are not each refinanced or repaid in full prior to the date that is 91 days prior to their January 15, 2022 maturity dates), (ii) approximately \$248.7 million in March 2024 and (iii) approximately \$675.3 million in March 2026.
+Following the March 2021 Refinancing Transactions, the commitments under the Revolving Credit Facility now generally mature as follows: (i) approximately \$248.7 million in March 2024 and (ii) approximately \$675.3 million in March 2026.
+In October 2021, commitments under the Revolving Credit Facility of approximately \$76.0 million matured.
+This maturity, which reduced the remaining credit available under the Revolving Credit Facility, occurred because the 7.25% Senior Notes due 2022 and the 5.75% Senior Notes due 2022 were not refinanced or repaid in full prior to the date that was 91 days prior to their January 15, 2022 maturity dates.
+As a result of this maturity, the Company repaid approximately \$22.8 million of borrowings in October 2021, representing the amount borrowed pursuant to these matured commitments.

 Principal payments on the Term Loan Facility equal to 0.25% of the initial \$2,000.0 million principal amount are generally payable quarterly, beginning on June 30, 2021 and extending until the Term Loan Facility's ultimate maturity date in 2028 (which may spring to an earlier date as described below), at which time the remaining principal amount outstanding will be payable.
-The maturity date of the Term Loan Facility will be accelerated to: (i) December 2026 if the 7.50% Senior Secured Notes due 2027 have not been repaid or refinanced prior to the date that is 91 days prior to their April 1, 2027 maturity date and the related principal amount of such notes outstanding on such date is at least \$500.0 million or (ii) May 2027 if the 9.50% Senior Secured Second Lien Notes due 2027 have not been repaid or refinanced prior to the date that is 91 days prior to their July 31, 2027 maturity date and the related principal amount of such notes outstanding on such date is at least \$500.0 million.
+The maturity date of the Term Loan Facility will be accelerated to: (i) December 2026 if the 7.50% Senior Secured Notes due 2027 have not been repaid or refinanced prior to the date that is 91 days prior to their April 1, 2027 maturity date and the related principal amount of such notes outstanding on such date is at least \$500.0 million or (ii) May 2027 if the 9.50% Senior Secured Second Lien Notes due 2027 have not been repaid or refinanced prior to their July 31, 2027 maturity date and the related principal amount of such notes outstanding on such date is at least \$500.0 million.